tuteng/rnnlab/README.rst

 Customization
 =============

-If you would like to train on a different corpus, create a directory 'data' in your working directory, and place a folder with the name of the corpus inside it.
-Inside this folder, put the corpus (with documents separated by new lines) as a .txt file titled 'corpus.txt'.
+If you would like to train on a different corpus, create a directory **data** in your working directory, and place a folder with the name of the corpus inside it.
+Inside this folder, put the corpus (with documents separated by new lines) as a .txt file titled **corpus.txt**.

-To load a custom list of probes, create a folder named 'probes' inside the data directory.
-Then, save a list of probes to a .txt file (each probe separated by a new line) and make sure that the name you give it is reflected in 'rnnlab_user_configs.csv'.
+To load a custom list of probes, create a folder named **probes** inside the data directory.
+Then, save a list of probes to a .txt file (each probe separated by a new line) and make sure that the name you give it is reflected in **rnnlab_user_configs.csv**.
 Done!

 Project Information
 ===================